CATHOLIC KIDS MEDIA: New videos every Wednesday!

 This Road to Emmaus lesson plan focuses on the Gospel story of the Road to Emmaus, where Jesus revealed Himself to two disciples after His resurrection.
 The object of this lesson is to help youth understand the importance of recognizing Jesus in their daily lives and walking with Him as their Savior and friend.
 It…

 Each week, on this page you will find a series of word games created by artificial intelligence using ChatGPT.
 Feel free to adapt and use these in your classroom or at home.
 All images have also been generated by A.I. technology and therefore may be freely used.

-In this anagram, all of the letters in the phrase “Empty tomb” are used to create new words and phrases that relate to the Gospel story in John 20:1-9.
-Peter and John found the tomb empty, which was a sign of Christ’s resurrection, and this was a blessed miracle that affirmed their faith.
+In this anagram, all of the letters in the phrase “ON THE ROAD TO EMMAUS” are used to create new words and phrases that relate to the Gospel story of Luke 24:13-35.

 Gospel Questions and Answers

 Here are some questions and answers related to Luke 24:13-35:

 - What was the destination of the two disciples who were walking to Emmaus?